ifranaiyubali/django_template_filters/README.md

 # django_template_filters
-Custom Django templates tag for using templates
+Custom Django templates tag for using in templates

 1. sum_dic tag if a fiter tag add the key values from a dictionary